dcos-terraform/terraform-gcp-dcos/docs/quickstart/README.md

 2) Copy and paste the example code below into a new file and save it as `main.tf` in our folder.

-The example code below creates a DC/OS EE 1.11.4 cluster on GCP with:
+The example code below creates a DC/OS OSS 1.11.4 cluster on GCP with:
 - 1 Master
 - 2 Private Agents
 - 1 Public Agent
-- `bootstrapuser/deleteme` login credentials

 It also specifies that a the list of `masters-ips`, the `cluster-address`, and the address of the `public-agents-loadbalancer` should be printed out after cluster creation is complete.